-- Testicular cancer is quite treatable if caught early, so boys who had an orchiopexy as infants should be taught testicular self-examination to assist with the early detection of cancer.
+- Testicular cancer is quite treatable if caught early, so boys who had an orchiopexy as infants should be taught testicular self-examination to assist with early cancer detection.

 - Self-examination is particularly important for all males with a history of undescended testes starting right after puberty.

 A karyotype can confirm or exclude dysgenetic primary hypogonadism.
-Hormone levels such as gonadotropins and Anti-Mullerian Hormone (AMH) may confirm hormonally functional testicles worth salvation, as can stimulation with human chorionic gonadotropin to elicit a rise in the testosterone level.
-In some cases, further testing is crucial and has a high likelihood of detecting intersex conditions.
+Hormone levels such as gonadotropins and Mullerian inhibitory substance may confirm hormonally functional testicles worth salvation, as can stimulation with human chorionic gonadotropin to elicit a rise in the testosterone level.
+In some cases, further testing is crucial and is highly likely to detect intersex conditions.

 Treatment / Management